 - access to our in-house author forum on Face Book (authors helping authors) and monthly newsletter (updates, information, and marketing suggestions);

 - presence on our website, at our exhibits, and in our catalogues; and

 - a helping hand that wants you to succeed and is only an enote away.

-If your book sells well, we will consider a traditional contract for any other books you write, including an advance.
+If your book sells well, we will consider a traditional contract for any other books you write.